Sunday August 31, 2014

 The top rope climbing room is 32 feet high and 66 feet across with 14 belay stations.
 It incorporates the latest in climbing wall technology with both vertical and overhanging sections as well as a roof and three artificial cracks.
 Bouldering is permitted anyway below the 'Red Line' at the Climing Wall.
 There are a always a number of boulder probelms set up.

-NEW Climbing Wall Open Hours
+The Climbing Wall Summer Hours

 What's Indoor Climbing All About?